 How to Recognise a Sustainable Hotel

-1. A sustainable hotel uses renewable energy sources
+1. A sustainable hotel uses renewable energy

 1. A sustainable hotel doesn’t waste water

-1. A sustainable hotel avoids rubbish
+1. A sustainable hotel avoids waste

-waste avoidance sustainability
+avoid waste sustainability hotel

 tui blue hotel own bakery